dzeban/anatolik/README.md

 How it works
 ------------

-Biler operates on Site with Posts, Layouts and Pages.
+Anatolik operates on Site with Posts, Layouts and Pages.

 - Site is a global object that contains general information about whole site.
 - Posts are content documents.
 Posts must supply layout to use.
 Posts are